CARRIER-project/verticox/java/verticox/README.md

 point.
 Expected input:

 - Starting time represented as an Attribute-value for the attribute representing the time of events.

+To avoid having to call every single datastation yourself use determineMinimumPeriodCentral

 ### selectRelevantIndividuals: